kmahon37/plex-dvr-waker/README.md

 *Disclaimer:*
 _I reverse engineered the Plex library and EPG databases in order to piece together enough functionality to be able to recognize scheduled recordings and previously recorded TV shows and movies (so that it doesn't wake the computer for no reason).
 I just used whatever data that I could find and interpret in the databases to identify TV shows and movies.
 So, while this tools works fairly well, it clearly does not support all the advanced features built-in to Plex._

-## Requirements
-- Windows 7/8/10
-- Windows Task Scheduler
-- Windows .NET Core 2.2+ Runtime ([download from Microsoft](https://dotnet.microsoft.com/download))
-- "Run as administrator" rights
-  - Administrator rights are needed in order to create the sync and monitor tasks so that they run hidden without popping up a console window every time the task is triggered.
-This is a Windows Task Scheduler limitation.

-## Installation
-TODO

 ## Supported Features
 - Syncs with and/or monitors the Plex library database and schedules a wakeup task
 - Wakes up the computer 15 seconds before the next scheduled recording